 When I got to the opened door, I broke out into a wide smile (I wanted to laugh so badly- this was too cute).
 There stood 3 old kindly looking ladies.
 They absolutely looked like somebody’s “gra-maw”.

-They were walking through the neighborhood inviting people to their church, and they were Mormon to boot.
+They were walking through the neighborhood inviting people to their church, and they were Mormons to boot.

 The first time I heard that word to describe being a grandmother was on TV.
 I was watching an episode of the Housewives of Atlanta.
 Housewife, Nene is one of, if not the oldest on the program.
 She is also the only grandmother.

 I don’t know if Nene coined that word or not, but that is where I first heard it said.
 I thought it was cute and appropriate for many Classy and Glamorous grandmothers.

 Which leads me to the subject of Menopause.
 Menopause was just a word I had heard before.
 I never really understood it.
 Now that I know, I realize my mother had not entered that phase of life yet, because a few years later, she thought she was pregnant again.
 This time she was just entering menopause.

 Many young grandmothers are sexually active, they are fashion conscience, and they think young because in reality, they are still young.